textileio/community/docs/a-tour-of-textile.md

 23 Apr 19 14:08 PDT  Clyde invited you to join QE5m1qw
 ```

-In order to accept, you'll have to list your pending invites and grab the ID:
+To accept, you'll have to list your pending invites and grab the ID:

 ```tab="cmd"
 {{examples.my_runs.ls_invites.cmd.code}}